meirjacobs/Smart-City/README.md

 ## Steps for Deployment

+Prerequisites:
-- Prerequisite: AWS Account with appropriate permissions and sufficient credits.
+- AWS Account with appropriate permissions and sufficient credits.
+- Maybe more?

 1. Navigate to [S3](s3.console.aws.amazon.com/s3/home?) and select 'Create bucket'.
   Name the bucket ---, scroll down to the bottom of the page and click 'Create bucket'.
 Repeat this process with a bucket name of ---.